Nablus, Palestine / April 2016

-Iris Interactive Solutions together with the An-Najah Child Institute (NCI), part of the faculty of medicine and health science at An-Najah national university, has conducted a study on the benefits of the Sensory Box (SB), which is the most recent product and scientific breakthrough created by Iris.
-The study was aiming to analyse the effects on the children who were using the tool daily during the agreed period, as well as their behaviour and responsiveness.
+Iris Solutions together with the An-Najah Child Institute (NCI), part of the faculty of medicine and health science at An-Najah national university, has conducted a study on the benefits of the Sensory Box (SB), the latest product and scientific breakthrough created and developed by Iris.
+The study analyzes sensory environment effects on children affected by autism who are using the tool daily for and agreed period, as well as their behavior and responsiveness.

-The Sensory Box is a unique tech-innovation which allows the children to enjoy the possibility to choose a color of the lights in the room (with special bulbs provided together with the whole kit), a video shown on a TV screen from one of the 5 categories, a music tune (4 categories) or an educational interactive game based on the skills needed to be developed for a specific case, condition.
+The Sensory Box is a unique tech-innovation which allows the children to enjoy the possibility to create their own sensory environment by choosing the color of the lights (special bulbs come provided in the kit), a video shown on a TV screen from one of the five categories, a music tune (four categories) or an educational interactive game based on the skills needed to be developed for a specific case or condition.

 Daily Sessions with Children

-The sessions were conducted with 13 children, aged 5-12 years, who had already been enrolled in a rehabilitation program by the NCI for children with Autism called “Reach”.
+The sessions were conducted with 13 children, aged 5-12 years, who had already been enrolled in Reach, a rehabilitation program by the NCI for children with autism.
 Seven children had been successfully participating in the program for 18 months, and a second group of six children had been participating for 6 months.

 - A significant increase in hand-eye coordination after a 1-month trial of sensory-focused computer-generated learning sessions for children who had been in the NCI rehabilitation program for over one year.

-Special Thanks to all parties involved in making this study a success:
+Our special thanks to everyone involved in making this study a success: